blueskyarea/shellscript-practice/tool/take-capture/README.md

 ##### For Redhat
 sudo yum install byzanz

-#### How to use
+### How to use
 Please specify filename for output.
-./take-capture.sh [OPTION...] filename
+"./take-capture.sh [OPTION...] filename"

 Ex) ./take-capture.sh -d 30 filename
-  -d Duration of animation (default: 10 seconds)
+"-d Duration of animation (default: 10 seconds)"

 For more options, please execute 'byzanz-record --help'